pact-foundation/pact-net/CONTRIBUTING.md

 For example, if you are using a self-hosted Pact Broker instance and PactNet is failing to connect, please ensure things like the authentication token and SSL certificate are valid.

-If you are sure that the issye is with PactNet then please raise an issue, including as many of the following details as you can:
+If you are sure that the issue is with PactNet then please raise an issue, including as many of the following details as you can:

 - PactNet version
 - Your operating system and version